Luis Robert Player Props: White Sox vs. Braves

-Luis Robert -- 0-for-3 in his most recent game -- will be in action for the Chicago White Sox against the Atlanta Braves, with Spencer Strider on the hill, on July 15 at 7:15 PM ET.
+Luis Robert, with a slugging percentage of .513 in his past 10 games -- including two home runs -- will be in action for the Chicago White Sox against the Atlanta Braves, with Kolby Allard on the mound, July 16 at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+He had a one-hit performance in his last game (1-for-4) against the Braves.

 Luis Robert Game Info & Props vs. the Braves